 – PROFESSOR VAL FITCH

 Notably, the investment program’s strength has allowed the University to initiate and expand its pioneering financial aid program.
-Today, approximately 60% of students benefit from financial aid, and consistently strong investment returns have allowed an expansion of the aid program significantly ahead of increases in tuition.
-The University is able to admit students without regard to their financial circumstances, and its no-loan financial aid program makes it possible for students to graduate with little or no debt.
+Endowment funds currently cover 70% of the undergraduate financial aid budget, which has supported the University’s efforts to increase the socioeconomic diversity of the student body.
+The University is able to admit students without regard to their financial circumstances, and its financial aid program makes it possible for students to graduate with no debt.